 Grantor agrees that Grantee shall have such access from, to, across, along, under and upon the Easement Area and may enter upon such Easement Area to engage in such activities as may be necessary, requisite, convenient, or appropriate in connection therewith.
 Grantee's rights in and to the Easement Area, shall include, without limitation, the right to bring and operate such equipment thereupon as may be necessary or appropriate to effectuate the purposes for which this easement is granted; to clear and keep it clear of all trees, brush, signboards, stored personal property, and fire hazards; Grantee shall not be liable for any damages to Grantor's crops, brush or trees which result from Grantee's exercise of the rights referenced in and in accordance with the preceding sentence.
 Grantor shall have the right to construct pavement and roads across (as opposed to along) the Easement Area so long as such improvements do no affect Grantee's use of the Easement Area as set forth herein.

-[THIS MUST BE REVIEWED WITH SKETCH OF AREA AND ENRON'S INTENTIONS] [LESSOR WANTS RIGHT TO USE FOR STORAGE - TO BE DISCUSSED]
+[THIS MUST BE REVIEWED WITH SKETCH OF AREA AND ENRON'S INTENTIONS] [LESSOR WANTS RIGHT TO USE FOR STORAGE - TO BE DISCUSSED-restrictions on location of structures under transmission lines]

 The Easement Area herein granted is appurtenant to the Land, and no other property.
 This Agreement and all of the terms, provisions and obligations hereof shall be covenants running with the land affected thereby so long as it is in effect and shall inure to the benefit of and be binding upon Grantor and Grantee and their respective successors and assigns.
 Upon Grantee's permitted transfer of its leasehold interest in and to all of the Land, Grantee shall be released from any and all liability, claims and obligations arising hereunder from facts, circumstances, or actions occurring from and after the date of such transfer, and the party or parties acquiring Grantee's interest in the Land shall assume and be liable for all of Grantee's liability, claims and obligations arising hereunder from and after the date of such transfer.